forky-mcforkface/CSS-Tricks-React-Series/README.md

 # ** WARNING ***

-If you're looking at the articles I wrote for this series and subsequently this code, they are pretty old at this point.
+If you're looking at the articles I wrote at CSS-Tricks and subsequently this code, they are pretty old at this point.

 - React Router is currently on v5 and is going to be v6 soon (at the time I wrote this note in Oct 2019).
 I wrote a more updated article on v4 after this series at CSS-Tricks back in 2017: https://css-tricks.com/react-router-4/.
 FYI, v4 and v5 are practically the same API ([see why](https://reacttraining.com/blog/react-router-v5/)) so reading v4 is still pretty good if you're on v5
 - Reading on Container Components (Smart vs Dumb Components) might give you some good ideas but in general that pattern isn't very popular these days.